Configuring Microsoft Teams Signed-in Bots

 Step 2.2: Reassign the Teams license to the bot user

-After this, reload the page you can reassign the license to the bot user.
 If you are prompted to buy another license after unassigning, wait a few minutes before refreshing the page.
 Microsoft may need some time to free up the license before you can reassign it

 Step 3: Add the bot's sign-in credentials in the Recall dashboard

-Head to the dashboard's Meeting Bot Setup > Microsoft Teams page and add the bot's email & password
+Head to the Meeting Bot Setup > Microsoft Teams setup dashboard page

 🚧

-We recommend keeping Login Mandatory option turned off.
+We recommend keeping Login Mandatory option "Disabled"

-Leaving this enabled will mean that the bot's profile (name and picture) will be used every time the bot joins the call.
-This will override the bot_name setting you have set
+Forces the bot to always login before joining the call.
+This means the bot's profile (name and picture) will be used every time the bot joins the call.

 Step 4: Update the Microsoft tenant's security settings